 Calendar spreads with Fidelity

-When the short-term expiration date approaches, you will need to make a decision: Sell another front-month contract, close the whole strategy, or allow the long-term put to stay in place by itself.
+When the short-term expiration date approaches, you will need to make a decision: Sell another front-month contract, close the whole strategy, or allow the long-term call or put to stay in place by itself.